From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Policy Shaping via Desired Action Sets

 \subsection{Explicit Policy Shaping}

-While the implicit policy model can encode multi-modal feedback data, it requires longer training and inference times than explicit policies \cite{2022_implicit_BC, 2023_diffusionpolicy}.
-Therefore, we introduce a simplified version of CLIC that trains an explicit policy using the desired action space.
-Here, we assume that the policy follows a Gaussian distribution with fixed covariance, $\pi_{\bm \theta}(\bm a | \bm s) \sim\mathcal{N} (\mu_{\bm \theta}(\bm s), \bm \Sigma)$.
-Under this assumption, the task is considered uni-modal, meaning there is only one optimal action for each state.
-Therefore, to update the policy using the observed action pair data $(\bm a^r, \bm a^h)$ at state $\bm s$, instead of increasing the probability of $\pi_{\bm \theta}$ selecting actions within $\hat{\mathcal{A}}(\bm{a}^r, \bm{a}^h)$, we can directly enforce this probability exceeds 0.5.
-Formally, the objective described in Section~\ref{sec:Policy_shaping} (increasing $\pi_{\bm \theta}(\bm{a} \in \hat{\mathcal{A}}(\bm{a}^r, \bm{a}^h) | \bm{s})$) is adjusted to satisfy the inequality
+Implicit policies can encode multi-modal feedback data but typically require longer training and inference times than explicit policies \cite{2023_diffusionpolicy, 2022_implicit_BC}.
+Therefore, we introduce a simplified version of CLIC with the assumption that the policy follows a Gaussian distribution with fixed covariance, $\pi_{\bm \theta}(\bm a | \bm s) \sim\mathcal{N} (\mu_{\bm \theta}(\bm s), \bm \Sigma)$.
+Under this assumption, the task is considered unimodal, and it can be represented using explicit models.
+In such cases, pointwise BC methods with absolute corrections are more robust to overfitting than in the implicit case, as multiple actions for the same state are averaged.
+In contrast, methods based on relative corrections are still prone to instability due to feedback becoming inconsistent as training progresses.
+We therefore focus on the latter in this section.

-Explicit policies have been extensively used for absolute corrections in unimodal tasks \cite{2011_DAgger, 2019_HG_DAgger, 2023_Survey_LfD}.
-However, their application to relative corrections has been less explored.
-Therefore, we focus on relative corrections for this simplified version of CLIC.
-Notably, with the Gaussian policy assumption and a small covariance, the above inequality can be satisfied by enforcing this simplified inequality (See Appendix \ref{apppendix:reduce_policy_improvemnt_inequality_Gaussian_assumption}):
+Given a corrective feedback $(\bm a^r, \bm a^h)$ at state $\bm s$, we enforce that the policy assigns more probability mass to the desired action set than to its complement: